Channel Partner GTM Strategy for B2B Technology Companies

 What Partner Enablement Must Include

 Sales enablement materials.
 Partners need the same tools your own sales team uses — pitch decks, battle cards, objection handling guides, ROI calculators, case studies, and demo scripts.
 But these materials need to be adapted for the partner context.
-Your sales team has deep product knowledge.
-Partners might be selling six different products.
-Your enablement materials need to make your product easy to position, easy to pitch, and easy to win with even for someone who spends 20% of their time on your solution.
+Partners might be selling six different products, so your enablement needs to make your product easy to position, easy to pitch, and easy to win with even for someone who spends 20% of their time on your solution.

 Technical training and certification.
 Partners need to understand your product well enough to answer prospect questions, conduct basic demos, and (if they're delivering implementation services) deploy it correctly.
 Build a certification programme with clear levels — sales certification, technical certification, and implementation certification.
 Make it accessible (online, self-paced) but rigorous enough that certified partners are genuinely competent.